datawire/playbook/_playbook/microservices-in-action.md

 ---
 Now we’re ready for the fun part - launching a new microservice to interact with our existing Lobsters monolith application.
 Do the following:

 1. Open up src/lobsters-popularity/popularity.py.
 This is our microservice.
+There are a few things to note:

+* It uses Flask.
+A microservice can be written in any application framework or runtime.
+You don't need anything special here.
-Notice that it starts a simple web server and exposes two URLs: / and /health. /health is for processing health checks and / provides the meat of the service by querying the MySQL DB used by the existing monolith for the most popular Lobsters users (as determined by karma points)
+* It expoes two URLs: / and /health. /health is for processing health checks and / provides the meat of the service by querying the MySQL DB used by the existing monolith for the most popular Lobsters users (as determined by karma points)

-2. In the base deployment of the Microwizard example at <a href="https://www.google.com/url?q=http://127.0.0.1:3000/popular&amp;sa=D&amp;usg=AFQjCNGQlFrc0tY_Zq7tsjjkr1KPsc8paA">http://127.0.0.1:3000/popular</a> you'll notice that no users are displayed and the string "NO SERVICES AVAILABLE" is shown.
+2. In the base deployment of the Microwizard example at <a href="http://127.0.0.1:3000/popular">http://127.0.0.1:3000/popular</a> you'll notice that no users are displayed and the string "NO SERVICES AVAILABLE" is shown.
 This is because no services are deployed by default.
 3. Let's deploy a service!
 Leave the popularity.py file as it is for the moment and run the following commands to launch three new lobster-popularity microservices
 ```
 ./scripts/svrun lobsters-popularity lobpop_v1 UNCOMMITTED_COPY